-There are two important elements of preservation: first, safe cleaning; and second, the use of chemically inert, acid-free materials to protect the gown during storage.
+There are two important elements of wedding-dress preservation: first, safe cleaning; and second, the use of chemically inert, acid-free materials to protect the gown during storage.
 The fabrics and detailing of wedding dresses require a dry cleaner that specializes in them.
 Gowns can (and have been) destroyed by “specialists” who have either used solvents that were too harsh, cleaned the dress in water, or used too much mechanical activity in removing spots.

 The preservation process should begin with a complete examination and documentation of your garment.
-An analysis of the fibers, structures, and dyes of your dress is necessary because different fibers and fabric finishes may need unique treatments.
+An analysis of the fibers, structures, and dyes of your wedding dress is necessary because different fibers and fabric finishes may need unique treatments.
 Silk and rayon faille may look similar, but they react distinctly to water and organic solvents.
 Cottons may be finished with any number of starches to achieve a special look and texture.
 Linings and interlinings can react at different rates.
 Although dry cleaning is an appropriate method for cleansing most natural fibers, some dyes and finishes can dissolve in standard solvents.
+Hire a professional!

 Sophisticated testing techniques allow professionals to identify stains and spills – even those you can’t see.
 Makeup, Champagne, wedding cake, and perspiration all affect fabric differently.
 Treating those stains before cleaning is important because if left untreated, sugar stains (like those caused by Champagne) and chloride salts (perspiration) will oxidize over time and appear as brown spots months or even years later.
 Packing and storage are also essential elements of fine-apparel preservation.
 Your garment should be returned in a special box, carefully supported with archival-quality acid-free tissue and folded for long-term storage.
 These boxes, which are inert and chemically stable, meet the most rigorous conservation-quality standards.
 They protect your apparel from common sources of accidental damage, such as excessive light, unexpected floods, insects, or compacting.

-Finding the right professional to clean and preserve your gown is a task that shouldn’t be taken lightly.
+Finding the right professional to clean and preserve your bridal gown is a task that shouldn’t be taken lightly.
 Ask the following key questions before you entrust anyone with the job:

 • How long has the company been in business?